 QUALITY CONTROL AND TESTING PROGRAM

-A quality control and testing program should be specified to meet the requirements of TMS 602 Article 1.6.
+Quality control and the testing program should be specified to meet the requirements of TMS 602 Article 1.6.

 MOVEMENT AND CONTROL JOINTS